Bachelors from Prague: History

 Bachelors from Prague were formed in Melbourne in 1985 as an R&B, jazz and funk band.
 Their initial line-up was Henry Maas on lead vocals (ex-Busby Berkleys, Buddy Lowenstein Big Band), Bruce Haymes on keyboards (ex-Richard Clapton Band, Russell Morris and the Rubes), Chris Minko on trumpet, Andrew Philipp on saxophone, Jeff Raglus on trumpet (ex-Escalators), Tom Roberts on guitar, Justin Stanford on percussion, George Friml on bass guitar, and Russell Cook on drums.

 Their first album, Live at Sing Sing (1987), was recorded live-in-the-studio in December of the previous year, with David Williams producing.
 In May 1988 they issued an album, The Energetic Cool, which provided two singles, "Go" (July 1988) and "Tightrope" (February 1989).
 To promote the album they appeared on SBS-TV and on Nine Networks' Hey Hey It's Saturday.
 Kathryn Whitfield of The Canberra Times described "Go", "these boys are a little jazzy, a little bluesy and a little like the one-time band The Bureau.
 Brassy sounds, lots of oomph and plenty to offer."

 They toured Europe in 1990, which "proved that there was a market for new original music... [and] convinced the band that setting up base in Europe would be essential."
-By November 1991 Maas told Ian Watt of The Canberra Times that they was providing, "jazz meets dance."
-He explained how they had, "started out playing traditional jazz covers but over the years the band's style has developed into a livelier hip hop style, ideal for live entertainment."
+By November 1991 Maas told Ian Watt of The Canberra Times that they were providing "jazz meets dance."
+He explained how they had "started out playing traditional jazz covers but over the years the band's style has developed into a livelier hip hop style, ideal for live entertainment."
 By that time the group were a seven-piece with Cook and Minko having left and Friml replaced by Thiery Fossemalle on bass guitar.